NativeScript/nativescript-remote-builds/README.md

 }
 ```

-> WARNING: The `cloudSyncGithubRepository` will be used to sync your local code changes with the cloud.
+> WARNING: The `{{cloudSyncGithubRepository}}` will be used to sync your local code changes with the cloud.
 If the repository is public, make sure that you don't have any sensitive data (e.g. secrets) which are not git ignored in your local app.

-> NOTE: The `.nscloudbuilds.json` will NOT be pushed in the `cloudSyncGithubRepository` and you could also git ignore it if your app is in a public repository.
+> NOTE: The `.nscloudbuilds.json` will NOT be pushed in the `{{cloudSyncGithubRepository}}` and you could also git ignore it if your app is in a public repository.

 ## iOS Specific Setup